Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 It's guaranteed to either return a successful response or throw an exception.

 However, this doesn't mean access to underlying storage service has no race condition.
-It is still possible that you'll get a 409 error if you read a file that's being written by antoher party.
+It is still possible that you'll get a 409 error if you read a file that's being written by another party.
 (For example, one thread reading an append blob while another thread appending data to it.)

 ## Http pipeline and policies